 Master of Science in Integrated Marketing Communications

-Upon completion of the MS in Integrated Marketing Communications (general concentration), successful students will be able to:
+Upon completion of the Master of Science in Integrated Marketing Communications (general concentration), students will be able to:

 - Obtain and apply insights into consumer behavior